 NRCSE facilitates the only nationally-recognised quality assurance scheme targeted specifically at providers of out-of-school education – the NRCSE Quality Mark (previously the Quality Framework for Supplementary Schools).
 Since 2009, 490 organisations have completed basic safeguarding standards with 180 moving on to a higher award.
 Quality assured schools are listed on our online directory of schools according to region and subjects offered.

-To discuss how we can support local authorities, community organisations, individuals, faith groups to manage safe and effective educational opportunities that support communities and children in achieving their true potential, get in touch.
+To discuss how we can support local authorities, community organisations, individuals and faith groups to manage safe and effective educational opportunities that support communities and children in achieving their true potential, get in touch.